 images © Gail Hastings 2020 (unless otherwise specified)

-GH made To make a work of spontaneous art in 1997 and exhibited the artwork in 1998 in The Infinite Space: Women, Minimalism and the Sculptural Object at the The Ian Potter Museum of Art (cur.
-Rachel Kent), Melbourne.
+GH made To make a work of spontaneous art in 1997 and included the artwork in Wall as Medium? at the David Pestorius Gallery, Brisbane, in 1997.
 To make a work of spontaneous art is a standalone artwork.
-The artwork's medium is acrylic on MDF, acrylic on wall surfaces, vinyl over sponge rubber, watercolour and lead pencil on paper (framed), and comprises of 7 component/s measuring, overall, 141h x 380w x 65.85d cm.
+The artwork's medium includes acrylic on MDF, acrylic on wall surfaces, vinyl over sponge rubber, watercolour and lead pencil on paper (framed), measuring, overall, 141h x 380w x 65.85d cm.

 Encyclopaedia of Spontaneous Art

 To make a work of spontaneous art you must first enter a room in which there is a light blue rectangle with a green outline painted on the wall.
 In this room there is a chair about to fall.
 Spontaneously respond by reaching for a part of the rectangle and placing it under the chair.
 Record your unconstrained impulse on the ‘table more measuring spontaneous responses’ by asking someone close by the time ________ and date ________.
 Now return the Encyclopaedia to the ‘shelves for moments met’ beside the entrance.
 This work of spontaneous art is now complete.

 |29/09/1998||The Infinite Space: Women, Minimalism and the Sculptural Object, The Ian Potter Museum of Art (cur.
 Rachel Kent), Melbourne|

 |05/03/1998||All This And Heaven Too: 1998 Adelaide Biennial of Australian Art, Art Gallery of South Australia (cur.
 Juliana Engberg & Ewen McDonald), Adelaide|